-Also, you may be entitled to a credit for tax paid on fuels used for certain purposes.
+Also, you may be entitled to a credit or refund for federal excise tax paid on fuels used for certain purposes.
 For more information, see Publication 378.

 Unemployment fund taxes.
-As an employer, you may be required to make payments to a state unemployment compensation fund or to a state disability benefit fund.
+As an employer, you may have to make payments to a state unemployment compensation fund or to a state disability benefit fund.
 These payments are deductible as taxes.

 Franchise taxes.
 Corporate franchise taxes are deductible as a business expense.
 If you are a cash-basis taxpayer, you deduct the franchise tax in the year paid.
 If you are an accrual-basis taxpayer, you take a deduction in the year you become legally liable to pay the tax regardless of the year the tax is based on.
-Thus, if your state imposes a franchise tax for 1994 that is based on your corporate net income for 1993, you deduct the tax in 1994 if you are on an accrual basis because that is the year you became legally liable for the tax.
+For example, if your state imposes a franchise tax for 1995 that is based on your corporate net income for 1994, you deduct the tax in 1995 if you are on an accrual basis because that is the year you became legally liable for the tax.